stephenlepisto/wixtoolsetexamples/README.md

 4. WiX.Toolset.ui.wixext NuGet package

-   This will be automatically installed when the wixtoolsetexamples solution is first loaded into Visual Studio on a system without the WiX extension already installed.
+   This is automatically installed when the `wixtoolsetexamples` solution is first loaded into Visual Studio on a system without the WiX extension already installed.

 5. WiX.Toolset.SDK NuGet package

-   The WiX.Toolset.ui.wixext depends on this and is automatically installed when that extension is installed.
+   The `WiX.Toolset.ui.wixext` depends on this and is automatically installed when that extension is installed.